ZoneMinder/zoneminder/README.txt

 zero, otherwise it should be zero. o    'cause' is a 32 char max string indicating the reason for, or source of the alarm e.g. 'Relay 1 open'.
-This is saved in the 'Cause' field of the event.
-Ignored for 'off' or 'cancel' messages o    'text' is a 256 char max additional info field, which is saved in the 'Description' field of an event.
-Ignored for 'off' or 'cancel' messages. o    'showtext' is up to 32 characters of text that can be displayed in the timestamp that is added to images.
-The 'show' action is designed to update this text without affecting alarms but the text is updated, if present, for any of the actions.
+This is saved in the `Cause' field of the event.
+Ignored for 'off' or 'cancel' messages o    'text' is a 256 char max additional info field, which is saved in the `Description' field of an event.
+Ignored for 'off' or 'cancel' messages. o    `showtext' is up to 32 characters of text that can be displayed in the timestamp that is added to images.
+The `show' action is designed to update this text without affecting alarms but the text is updated, if present, for any of the actions.
 This is designed to allow external input to appear on